karlajaramillo/karlajaramillo.github.io/_posts/2015-05-11-manage-software-projects-with-bitbucket.md

 $ git add .
 {% endhighlight %}

-If you check the status at this point with `git status, you'll see that there are changes we can now commit.
+If you check the status at this point with `git status`, you'll see that there are changes we can now commit.

 ### 6. Commit changes
 Use the `git commit` command to create a snapshot and commit the changes to the top of your history: